National Wildlife College Courses Online with School Options

 Principles of Fish and Wildlife Conservation

-Students in this class learn about the fundamental principles of fish and wildlife conservation and management and the legal, historical, geological and cultural institutions that affect wildlife populations.
+Students learn about fundamental principles of fish and wildlife conservation and management, as well as the legal, historical, geological and cultural institutions that affect wildlife populations.
 They also study ways in which scientific knowledge and research are used in the field.

 This course is an introduction to the study of birds, including their structure and function and the physics of flight.
 Topics include evolution, taxonomy, anatomy, physiology, ecology and conservation as these concepts apply to birds.
 An introductory biology course is generally a prerequisite.